Pulkit-kapoor/Admission_predictor/README.md

-# 🎓 Admission Prediction using Logistic Regression
+# 🎓 Admission Prediction using Linear Regression

 A machine learning web app to predict a student’s chance of getting admission to a university based on their profile.